 Each year the department presents a professional-caliber juried fashion show that captures the energy and excitement of the fashion industry.
 The show is a culmination of an entire year of illustrating, draping, patternmaking, construction of garments, and show planning.
 Students also complete a three-credit-hour fashion internship where they have the opportunity to experience the fashion industry up close.

-The Fashion Design program is housed in South Campus B, a few blocks from the main campus.
+The Fashion Design program is housed in Jephson Campus B (formerly South Campus), a few blocks from the main campus.
 This facility includes:

-Fashion Tour Class: The week-long Fashion Tour in New York City is offered each spring semester to provide students with an overview of the fashion industry and to prepare them for internships.
+The weeklong Fashion Tour in New York City is offered each spring semester to provide students with an overview of the fashion industry and to prepare them for internships.
 Students attend seminars with management personnel at fashion businesses including showrooms, design rooms, retailers, industry associations and museums.
 In addition, students tour the famous garment district for fabric and trim sourcing during a four-day field trip to New York.